Car Window Tinting

 TSER = Total Solar Energy Rejected.
 Pricing varies by vehicle size, number of windows, and region.

 VLT (Visible Light Transmission) determines how dark your tint appears.
 Lower percentage = darker tint.
+This number determines how your tint looks from the outside, how much privacy it provides, and how it performs during nighttime driving.

 5% VLT — Limo Tint